 - assisting the worker to find ways to compensate for any functional limitations by the use of adaptive techniques or equipment

-- creating changes to housework or gardening methods, for example, use of self-pacing tasks throughout the day.
-These changes should be implemented before any use of labour hire service provision.
+- creating changes to housework or gardening methods (e.g. use of self-pacing tasks throughout the day).
+Note: these changes should be implemented before any use of labour hire service provision.

 When an ADL assessment is not required

 An ADL assessment is not required where the information being sought is available from another source.